Sustainable Seafood in the Ocean State

 - The workshop was held on March 6, 2018.

 2) RI Seafood Guide:

 - The CFRF is developing a Rhode Island Seafood Guide that includes a calendar of fish and shellfish availability, a catalogue of local seafood sources, and pairing and preparation recommendations.
-This guide will be distributed at the RI Seafood Workshop and will be made available online.
+This guide will be made available on seafoodri.com as well at CFRF's website.

-- The RI Seafood Guide will be released in spring 2018.
+- The RI Seafood Guide will be released in summer 2018.

 3) Social Media Campaign